agency-ai-solutions/n8n-nodes-agencii/REFACTORING_SUMMARY.md

 # Watch mode for development
 npm run build:watch

-# Run tests (when test runner is configured)
-npm test

-# Lint (currently disabled due to ESLint module issue)
+# Lint
 npm run lint
 ```

 ## Notes

-- **ESLint**: Strict mode temporarily disabled due to module import issues with `@n8n/eslint-plugin-community-nodes`.
-This is a known issue and doesn't affect functionality.
-- **Tests**: Test files are written but require a test runner (Jest/Mocha) to be configured in the future.
-- **Agencii API Endpoints**: The endpoints `/chat/completions` and `/chat/create` are assumed based on standard REST conventions.
-Update if actual Agencii API uses different paths.
+- **Endpoint**: Hardcoded to `https://n8n-webhook-japboyzddq-uc.a.run.app` (Agencii.ai n8n integration endpoint)
+- **Integration ID**: Acts as both authentication and routing identifier
+- **Platform Configuration**: All agency/agent configuration happens on Agencii.ai, not in n8n
+- **Agency-Swarm**: Agencies are powered by agency-swarm framework on the platform

 ---

 **Refactoring completed successfully!** 🎉

-The n8n community node is now fully aligned with the Agencii Chat Response API requirements as specified in `.cursorrules`.
+The n8n community node now correctly integrates with the Agencii.ai platform and agency-swarm infrastructure.